uw-midsun/firmware/DEVELOPING.md

 ## Installation

-The idea is that [Vagrant](https://www.vagrantup.com) uses [VirtualBox](https://www.virtualbox.org) to provision a virtual machine for our pre-configured image, [box](https://github.com/uw-midsun/box).
+The idea is that [Vagrant](https://www.vagrantup.com) uses [VirtualBox](https://www.virtualbox.org) to provision a Virtual Machine for our pre-configured image, [box](https://github.com/uw-midsun/box).
 This Virtual Machine contains a fully integrated development environment, including everything you'll need to develop software for our team.

 ```bash
 # Clone the repo